Richard Bradford Amirault

 Birth Date: 7/2/1949

 In 1995, Amirault was awarded the William J. Diffley award, which honors departing directors of Historic Naval Ships Association Fleet Member organizations who have contributed in some great measure to the success of their historic ships.
-He also received a Meritorious Service Medal with two gold stars.
-Amirault retired from the navy in 1995 and began working as a financial advisor for Ameriprise Financial, where he currently is employed.
-Amirault is also the President of Amirault, Thompson & Associates in Boston, Massachusetts.
+He also received his fourth Meritorious Service Medal.
+Upon his retirement from the navy in 1995, Amirault began working as a financial advisor and formed an independent financial planning and wealth management company called Tuck Point Financial Group.
+In January 2016, Amirault sold his company and retired completely.
+He and his wife, Kathleen, and their two Yorkshire Terriers, Lenny and Lola, travel the United States in their motor coach.
+The reside in Winter Haven, Florida, when they are not on the road.